-Medical malpractice is responsible for many patient deaths each year in the United States.
-A study published in 2013 in the Journal of Patient Safety estimated that deaths by medical malpractice may reach 210,000 to 440,000 patients a year – this would make it the third-leading cause of death in the U.S., behind heart disease and cancer.
+Medical malpractice is a pervasive issue that results in numerous patient deaths each year in the United States.
+According to a study published in 2013 in the Journal of Patient Safety, it’s estimated that medical malpractice may contribute to the deaths of as many as 210,000 to 440,000 patients annually.
+If these numbers are accurate, medical malpractice would rank as the third-leading cause of death in the U.S., following closely behind heart disease and cancer.

 Types of Medical Malpractice